RevealBi/Documentation/en/dashboards/sharing-dashboards/share-a-dashboard.md

 </table>

-<a name='sharing-dashboard-with-team'></a>
+<a name='sharing-dashboard-with-workspace'></a>
-### Sharing a Dashboard with a Whole Team
+### Sharing a Dashboard with a Whole Workspace

-You can share a dashboard you created or a team's dashboard with a whole team instead of individually with every team member.
-To do this, choose a dashboard from the *Dashboards* section in *My Stuff* or *Teams* tab.
+You can share a dashboard you created or a workspace's dashboard with a whole workspace instead of individually with every workspace member.
+To do this, choose a dashboard from the *Dashboards* section in *My Stuff* or *Workspaces* tab.
 Then follow the steps in [Sharing your Own Dashboards with Other Users](#sharing-dashboards-users).

 >[!NOTE]
->You can share a dashboard with any public team that is part of the [Organization](~/en/teams/overview.html#organization-team), whether you are a member of it or not.
-You can also share with private teams that you are a member of.
+>You can share a dashboard with any public workspace that is part of the [Organization](~/en/workspaces/overview.html#organization-workspace), whether you are a member of it or not.
+You can also share with private workspaces that you are a member of.

-When setting access permissions for the whole team, you must take into account that these permissions will not be available for everybody in the team.
-Individual members will receive only the highest permissions possible for their role in the team.
+When setting access permissions for the whole workspace, you must take into account that these permissions will not be available for everybody in the workspace.
+Individual members will receive only the highest permissions possible for their role in the workspace.

-Look at the table below for a quick reference of the permissions every team member can get depending on their role in the team.
-For example, if you give *Modify* permissions to the whole team, its *Owners* and *Members* will be able to modify the dashboard, but *Viewers* will only receive permissions to view and share the dashboard.
+Look at the table below for a quick reference of the permissions every workspace member can get depending on their role in the workspace.
+For example, if you give *Modify* permissions to the whole workspace, its *Owners* and *Members* will be able to modify the dashboard, but *Viewers* will only receive permissions to view and share the dashboard.
 This is the highest level of permissions possible for their role in general.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}